Irvingouj/what-to-eat-near-me-remix/README.md

 [![Vite](https://img.shields.io/badge/Vite-5.0-yellow)](https://vitejs.dev/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+## 🤔 What's This?

+Ever been stuck in that endless "I don't know, what do you want to eat?" loop?
+Yeah, we've all been there.
+This app is basically Google Maps with a food-obsessed personality.
+It helps you:

+- **Find Food.
+Like, Now.** Shows you restaurants near you without the fancy algorithms - just good ol' proximity search
+- **See What's Actually Open** Because nobody likes driving to a closed restaurant
+- **Quick Filters** Vegetarian?
+Broke?
+Late night munchies?
+We got you covered with some basic filters
+- **Just Enough Info** Opening hours, ratings, and a direct link to Google Maps (let's be honest, that's where you're going to end up anyway)

+Check it out at [whattoeatnearme.com](https://whattoeatnearme.com/) - it's like Google Maps' hungry cousin!

+## 🛠️ For the Nerdy Bits

+This is a TypeScript app built with Remix and Express because we like our code like we like our food - type-safe and hot-reloaded.
+(That was a terrible dev joke, but we're keeping it.)

+## 🛠️ Technical Overview

-A modern full-stack TypeScript application template combining Remix for server-side rendering and React features with Express for backend services.
+A modern full-stack TypeScript application combining Remix for server-side rendering and React features with Express for backend services.
 This setup provides a powerful foundation for building scalable web applications with real-time capabilities.

 ## 🚀 Features